wirbel-at-vdr-portal/bitmap-clock/README.md

 * to update all eight digits, we need ~ 0.5sec
 * i can save time, if updating only digits, which actually changed their value.

-## Current Status
-* 20250223: first successful firmware.
-IPS displays are actually GREAT in terms of display angle.